telegraphic/interfits/README.md

 InterFits
 =========

-Interfits is a python package for converting and reading radio interfeometric data.
+Interfits is a python package for converting and reading radio interferometric data.
 It can read UV-FITS and FITS-IDI, and also reads two FITS-IDI inspired data formats: JSON-IDI and HDF5-IDI.
 InterFits can export data tables in JSON-IDI, FITS-IDI or HDF5-IDI.